Kris Jenner: Public image

 Jenner has often been referred to as the "matriarch" of the family.
 Dimitri Ehrlich of Interview magazine called her "the matriarch of the Kardashian-Jenner brood" and the "21st century's preeminent female pop-cultural brand-builder."
-Jenner explained her operations as a businesswoman in her memoir Kris Jenner...And All Things Kardashian: "I started to look at our careers like pieces on a chessboard...Every day, I woke up and walked into my office and asked myself, 'What move do you need to make today?'
+Jenner explained her operations as a businesswoman in her memoir Kris Jenner...
+And All Things Kardashian: "I started to look at our careers like pieces on a chessboard...Every day, I woke up and walked into my office and asked myself, 'What move do you need to make today?'
 It was very calculated.
 My business decisions and strategies were very intentional, definite and planned to the nth degree."

 Jenner has been featured on the covers of numerous lifestyle and fashion magazines, including CR Fashion Book, Redbook, Cosmopolitan, Harper's Bazaar, The Hollywood Reporter, Es Magazine, Variety, New You, Haute Living, WSJ.
 Magazine and Stellar.

+In 2023, Jenner appeared in the music video for American singer Meghan Trainor's new song "Mother", with Trainor describing her as "the mother of all mothers".

 Personal life

 Marriages, relationships, and family

 Jenner's first marriage was to lawyer Robert Kardashian (who later became widely known for his early legal representation of O. J. Simpson) on July 8, 1978.
 They have four children: daughters Kourtney (born 1979), Kim (born 1980), Khloé (born 1984), and son Rob (born 1987).
-They divorced in March 1991 but remained close friends until his death from esophageal cancer in 2003.
+Kardashian filed for divorce in 1990 after discovering Jenner's affair with former soccer player Todd Waterman.
+Their divorce was finalized in March 1991, but they remained friends until his death from esophageal cancer in 2003.

-In 2012, Jenner confessed that she had an affair with former soccer player and animator Todd Waterman during her marriage to Kardashian.
-She referred to Waterman as "Ryan" in her autobiography, but he revealed his identity on his own.
-They had an encounter on Keeping up with the Kardashians while Kris was having a tennis lesson.

 In April 1991, one month after her divorce from Kardashian, Jenner married her second spouse, retired Olympian Bruce Jenner, who publicly came out as a transgender woman in 2015, taking the name Caitlyn.
 They have two daughters together: Kendall (born 1995) and Kylie (born 1997); in her autobiography, Jenner explained that she named her daughter Kendall Nicole after the late Nicole Brown Simpson.
 By marriage to Bruce, Jenner also had four stepchildren: Burt, Cassandra "Casey", Brandon, and Brody.

 The Jenners announced their separation in October 2013, and on September 22, 2014, Kris filed for divorce, citing irreconcilable differences.
 The divorce became final on March 23, 2015, because of a six-month state legal requirement.
 Jenner described the breakup with Caitlyn as "the most passive-aggressive thing", saying that while she had known of Caitlyn's use of hormones in the 1980s, "there wasn't a gender issue.
 Nobody mentioned a gender issue."

+Jenner found it progressively difficult to come to terms with Caitlyn's transition, which was fueled after comments Caitlyn made about her in a 2015 Vanity Fair article.
+She also publicly disapproved of Caitlyn's memoir The Secrets of My Life released in 2017, criticizing the comments she made about her, their family and their marriage.

-Jenner has ten grandchildren.
+As of 2025, Jenner has 14 grandchildren.
 She has been in a relationship with Corey Gamble since around 2014.